felipersteles/felipersteles/README.md

   <a href="https://www.linkedin.com/in/felipsteles/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>

 - I am Felipe Teles and right now I am student of Computer Science at Federal University of Maranhão.
+- Sorry for portuguese but I am from Brazil and I like to much this language s2
 - Working as full-stack developer at Tarken, but at this moment I am doing more front-end using React with Typescript template.
 - Studing Java and C# to improve my logical ;)